zhangchl007/acme-fitness-store/README.md

 ## Unit 4 - Monitor End-to-End

 ### Add Instrumentation Key to Key Vault
+The Application Insights Instrumentation Key must be provided for the non-java applications.

+> Note: In future iterations, the buildpacks for non-java applications will support
+> Application Insights binding and this step will be unnecessary.

 Retrieve the Instrumentation Key for Application Insights and add to Key Vault